-Let's see together how the Theme Builder works...
+Let's see how the Theme Builder works...

-Advertisement: This article contains affiliate links that you will easily recognize.
+Announcement: this article contains affiliate links that you will easily recognise.
 The classic links are in purple and sponsored links are in pink.

-1 - Build the default template (global)
+1 - Building the default (global) template

-From this tab, you can build layout "parts" (Header, Body and Footer) to create a set of templates.
+From this tab you can build layout 'parts' (Header, Body and Footer) to create a set of templates.

 You will get 2 choices:

 - Build GlobalHeader: you will build the design of your header

 By clicking on the pencil icon, an editing window opens:

-Back in the "Theme Builder" tab, remember to click on "Save Changes".
-Without this action, your creation may not be taken into account.
+Back in the Theme Builder tab, remember to click on "Save Changes".
+If you don't do this, your creation may not be taken into account.

 - Pages : All Pages - Homepage - Specific Pages - Children of Specific Pages